Conservation and Heritage Windows

 Material and Finish Specifications

-With the application of our in-house, high-performance three-coat spray system, each window and component is end-grain sealed and finished in any RAL or translucent colour, with dual-colour options available.
+Many of our windows can be finished using our in‑house, high‑performance three‑coat spray system, should you choose this option.
+Each selected component is fully end‑grain sealed and can be finished in any RAL or translucent colour, with dual‑colour combinations available to suit both interior and exterior design schemes.

-For convenience and peace of mind all windows are supplied with factory-fitted glazing and high-specification locks and ironmongery sourced from leading names in the hardware industry which will ensure smooth, secure and effortless operation, enhancing longevity and reliable performance.
+For added convenience and reassurance, customers can also opt for factory‑fitted glazing and high‑specification locks and ironmongery from leading hardware manufacturers.
+These premium components ensure smooth, secure and reliable operation, enhancing long‑term performance.

 Preserving Heritage with Modern Performance

-Conservation windows are designed to preserve architectural integrity while delivering modern performance.
-Their applications span a range of property types where traditional design and regulatory compliance are key.
+Conservation windows are designed to preserve the architectural integrity of a property while delivering the benefits of modern performance.
+They are well suited to a wide range of buildings where traditional aesthetics and regulatory compliance are essential.

 Frequently Asked Questions (FAQ)